trifectatechfoundation/teach-rs/slides/B-application-programming.md

 <!--
 - Introduce today's subject
 - The module is about actually *using* Rust.
-You're not going to  be productive writing Rust applications if you've only been introduced to the Rust syntax.
-Starting with this module, we will put it into practise.
+You're not going to be productive writing real-world Rust applications if you've only been introduced to the Rust syntax or have been implementing some common algorithms (although, of course, that does help).
+Starting with this module, we will put your Rust knowlegde into practise.
 -->

 ---